 Seasonal employment represents a significant portion of total employee hours for some businesses, especially in retail, landscaping and hospitality.
 USA Today reported that Home Depot planned to hire 80,000 seasonal workers for its nearly 2,000 stores before its busiest selling period in the spring.
 A surge of recruitment, hiring and training in support of seasonal workers can present a CFO with both budgeting and scheduling challenges.

 Offset Hidden Seasonal Workforce Costs

-A seasonal workforce presents immediately apparent payroll costs, but there are hidden costs having to do with recruitment, tax, training, supervision and retention, as well.
+A seasonal workforce presents immediately apparent payroll costs, but there are hidden costs having to do with recruitment, taxes, training, supervision and retention, as well.
 In addition, training seasonal workers can take permanent workers away from their primary responsibilities.

 Automated HR systems can help businesses track potential tax savings and flag eligible employees.
 A CFO might bring such a program to the attention of HR, as well to line managers, especially those with active site selection teams.

 Coordinating certain initiatives with the CHRO and line managers can potentially help CFOs lower seasonal workforce costs, such as

 - Revise tax credits available for hiring eligible veterans or workers from enterprise zones or other economically distressed areas identified by the state.

 - Actively manage costs and personnel for recruitment pipeline, whether through staff agencies or direct recruitment.

 - Streamline position management to accommodate transitions, e.g., seasonal to seasonal or seasonal to permanent.